Max Strus NBA Playoffs Player Props: Heat vs. Knicks

 Max Strus Insights vs. the Knicks

-- Strus' opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Knicks are the 12th-best defensive squad in the league, conceding 113.1 points per contest.
+- The Knicks are the 12th-best defensive squad in the NBA, giving up 113.1 points per contest.

-- On the boards, the Knicks are seventh in the league, giving up 42 rebounds per game.
+- The Knicks concede 42 rebounds per game, ranking seventh in the league.

-- Allowing 25.1 assists per game, the Knicks are the 13th-ranked squad in the NBA.
+- Looking at assists, the Knicks are 13th in the NBA, conceding 25.1 per game.

-- Allowing 13 made 3-pointers per game, the Knicks are the 25th-ranked squad in the league.
+- The Knicks concede 13 made 3-pointers per game, 25th-ranked in the NBA.

 Max Strus vs. the Knicks